 - Assisting in guiding the baby out during delivery

-How to Properly Train the Pelvic Floor Muscles
+How to Train Your Pelvic Floor During Pregnancy

-- Find your pelvic floor muscles: front, back, and sides
+- Step 1: Find your pelvic floor muscles: front, back, and sides

-- Practice moving them together (lifting up, then fully releasing)
+- Step 2: Practice moving them together (lifting up, then fully releasing)

-- Align this movement with your 360˚ Breathing.
+- Step 3: Align this movement with your 360˚ Breathing.
 This is a PFA-Slow

-- Continue this same motion, but at a slightly faster tempo, not aligned with your breath (just breathe comfortably).
-This is a PFA-Fast.
+- Step 4: Continue this same motion, but at a slightly faster tempo, not aligned with your breath (just breathe comfortably).
+This is a PFA-Fast

-- Practice both PFAs-Slow and PFAs-Fast.
+Practice both PFAs-Slow and PFAs-Fast because they target different muscle fibers.
 There is no set number of reps you have to do each day.
 The most important thing is to practice them enough so you feel you have good control through that full range of motion.
 As one example, you could say 1 set = 3-5 PFAs-Slow + 8-10 PFAs Fast.
 Perform 2-3 sets per day.

 Kegels are a tricky term because of the connotation they have today.
 They have become synonymous with “squeezing the muscles used to stop the flow of urine.”
 By now, perhaps you can see there are two issues with this description: